Wordsmithery*

 The Rosemary McLeish Poetry Prize

-The Prize will be open for entries on the theme of 'River' from 20/06/26 - 12/09/26.
+The Prize is open for entries on the theme of 'River' from 20/06/26 - 12/09/26.

 About Rosemary McLeish